NFL Thanksgiving Games 2025 RECAP!

 Go, Broncos, F the Chiefs.

 We appreciate any and all tips.
-That's very nice, Elise.
+That's very nice, Luis.

 To Justin.

-To Justin's wedding foot.
+To Justin's wedding fund.
 No, to fund Justin's gambling losses, which are mounting.

-So it's kind of a watch, you know?
+So it's kind of a watch, you know.
 Do you have any other updates?
-No.

 Thank you, Justin.
 If you are on the live chat and you're not subscribed, please do it.